balena-io/docs/pages/learn/deploy/deployment.md

 The `git push` workflow is a great way to deploy code, but it has a number of limitations when compared to `balena push` and `balena deploy`.
 One is mentioned above, where it is necessary to rewrite the history and force push to change application code.

-Another is that its not possible to use the [build time secrets](#build-time-secrets-and-variables) or [private base images](#private-base-images) without having to commit your secrets into your code repository.
+Another is that it's not possible to use the [build time secrets](#build-time-secrets-and-variables) or [private base images](#private-base-images) without having to commit your secrets into your code repository.

 In order to allow options like emulation and nocache, the `git push` workflow uses specifically named remote branches (see next section) however this has the limitation that it is not possible to invalidate the cache of a emulated build pushed with `git push`.

 ### Additional Options

-Like `balena push` the `git push` workflow also allows one to trigger a build that invalidates the docker layer cache and builds from scratch.
+Like `balena push` the `git push` workflow also allows one to trigger a build that invalidates the Docker layer cache and builds from scratch.
 This can be achieved by pushing to a special branch called `balena-nocache` as shown in the example below.
 ```
 $ git push balena master:balena-nocache
 ```